joergstolz/joergstolz.github.io/research_areas.md

 [Stolz, Jörg.
 2020.
 Secularization theories in the 21st century: Ideas, evidence, problems.
 Presidential Address.
 Social Compass, 67(2), 282-308.](xxx)

-Not everybody agreed and an interesting discussion resulted with François Gauthier, Tobias Müller, Sarah Wilkins-Laflamme, and David Voas:
+Not everybody agreed and an interesting discussion resulted with François Gauthier, Tobias Müller, Sarah Wilkins-Laflamme, and David Voas.

 An application of the religious-secular competition framework can be found in:

 [Stolz, J., Könemann, J., Schneuwly Purdie, M., Englberger, T. and Krüggeler, M. 2016.
 (Un)Believing in modern society.
 Religion, spirituality, and religious-secular competition.
 London: Routledge.](xxxx)

 And these are recent results, from work with Jeremy Senn:

 [Stolz, J. and Senn, J. 2021.
 'Generations of declining faith: Religion and secularization in Switzerland 1930-2020'.
 Social Change in Switzerland November.](xxx)